 Frankly, I don’t like either of those extremes.
 Why?
 Well, freezing them whole results in having to thaw them before you can get the peel off, which results in a brown, mushy banana.

-Mashing and freezing in ice cubes results in an icy texture that’s difficult to blend out.
+Mashing and freezing in ice cubes result in an icy texture that’s difficult to blend out.

 So, we’ve opted for something in the middle.
 It’s super easy, and take very little time.

-Peel bananas, and cut into 1-2 inch chunks.
+Peel bananas, and cut them into 1-2 inch chunks.

 Be sure to arrange your bananas so that the uncut sides are touching the cookie sheet.
-Those cut ends stick like no body’s business!
+The cut ends stick like nobody’s business!